Mehmet6300/Server_UPS_Module/README.md

 * **Component Selection:** Sourcing high-MTBF (Mean Time Between Failures) capacitors, heavy-duty inductors, and high-temperature-rated MOSFETs.
 * **Thermal Management:** Implementing comprehensive heat dissipation strategies (heatsinks, thermal vias) for the switching and regulation stages.
 * **Protection Circuits:** Adding over-current (OCP), over-voltage (OVP), and deep-discharge protection layers to maximize battery life and server safety.

+> **Note:** Detailed simulation results and waveform graphs are temporarily pending due to ongoing troubleshooting with Multisim configurations and block commands.
+Full transient and steady-state analysis results will be uploaded in upcoming commits.